-Adults who have contact with children on behalf of the Church are to be trained using an on-line program entitled "Protect in God's Children".
+Adults who have contact with children on behalf of the Church are to be trained using the on-line program entitled "Protect in God's Children".
 This program (which replaced the SHIELD THE VULNERABLE programs) is available at www.virtus.org in both English and Spanish.
 For those who cannot complete the program using a computer, the program can be taught in a classroom setting in English, Spanish, Chinese or any other language prevalent in the Archdiocese when a need is demonstrated.
 Contact the Office of Child and Youth Protection at 415-606-5504 for more information.
 This training is to be repeated once every three years to maintain compliancy.

 Please note: No one is to be given access to children on behalf of the Church without first having fulfilled this training requirement and any required background evaluation.
 Minors volunteering in an adult role are exempt from training and from background evaluation, but must be supervised at all times by an adult who is fully compliant with the Bishops' Charter.
+Minors are to be up-to-date on VIRTUS student lessons and be given the Standards of Conduct for Youth Working with Minors, found on the Archdiocese website.

-(Individuals who have done this type of clearance activity in other dioceses must do it again for the Archdiocese of San Francisco as the training includes the Archdiocese of San Francisco policy and procedures, and provides an electronic 'sign-off' indicating the person has done the training, understands the policy, and agrees to abide by it.
-We also get the reports of fingerprints only for those individuals fingerprinted using our forms.
+(Individuals who have done this type of clearance activity in other dioceses must do it again for the Archdiocese of San Francisco as the training includes the Archdiocese of San Francisco policy and procedures, and provides an electronic 'sign-off' indicating the person has completed the training, understands the policy, and agrees to abide by it.
+We also receive the reports of fingerprints only for those individuals fingerprinted using our forms.
 This requirement can be waived for those whose anticipated stay is less than 30 days and who can provide evidence they've been cleared by another diocese).